Contact Us Today (424) 372-3112

 In order for the prosecutor to prove you acted with “implied malice” and are guilty of a second-degree DUI murder charge, they will show proof you were given the Watson advisement or prove you attended a DUI school.
 This means you have at least one prior DUI conviction.

-There is no legal requirement to show you had intent to kill someone, rather that you intentionally committed an act that could likely result in harm to someone else.
+There is no legal requirement to show you had the intent to kill someone, rather than you intentionally committed an act that could likely result in harm to someone else.

 Your act of driving while under the influence causes a substantial risk of harm to other people.
 If you decide to drive while intoxicated, then the legal requirement is normally satisfied.